-This Sheet Pan Cuban Mojo Chicken is the juiciest and most flavorful chicken and is a meal prep dream!
+Sheet Pan Mojo Chicken is the juiciest and most flavorful chicken and is a meal prep dream!

-You’ll have enough chicken to last you a few dinners, making this dish one of my favorite meal prep recipes!
-Below I’ll share my favorite ways to enjoy this chicken throughout the week and will supply all the tips to make this a no-fail recipe for you!
+You'll have enough chicken to last you a few dinners, making this dish a favorite meal prep recipe!
+Below I'll share my favorite ways to enjoy this chicken throughout the week and will supply all the tips to make this a no-fail recipe for you!

 Do you ever look at the week ahead and wonder "what in the world am I going to feed my family for all these meals this week?!"

 Yeah, me too!
 It can get so overwhelming -- and especially in this time of quarantine when we're all home for all the meals.
 Aside from ordering out, I've learned I have to get creative about making enough food for us while not being back slaving at the stove for every meal!

 So last week it hit me-- now's the time to focus on getting my meal prep game in place!
 To create habits and recipes I can draw on now and in the future when life gets back to normal and we need to meal prep to keep up with and fueled for our busy lives.

 One of my biggest meal prep takeaways is to make large batches of food we can then work into various meals throughout the week.

 For example -- a large batch of barbecue chicken I can then serve with beans, on a rice bowl, in tacos, or on a salad later in the week.
 Or, a big tray of roasted vegetables I can add to any meal in the following days without having to reheat the oven.

 I've been doing this for about two weeks now, and let me tell you-- it's been a game-changer!
 I can't recommend highly enough.

 At first, I felt ridiculous-- cooking up huge sheets of chicken or full pressure cookers of shredded meat -- but then, on a following day when I was walking to the fridge to figure out what to eat for lunch, I felt a huge wash of relief when I realized that lunch was already taken care of for me!